sudoblockio/tackle/docs/contributing.md

 ### Create Tackle Providers / Hooks

-Providers / Hooks can be either contributed directly to tackle-box as a native provider or as external providers / hooks that can be imported remotely.
-Hooks that have general use cases can be contributed directly to tackle-box where as hooks that are more specialized should be created as external providers.
+Providers / Hooks can be either contributed directly to tackle as a native provider or as external providers / hooks that can be imported remotely.
+Hooks that have general use cases can be contributed directly to tackle where as hooks that are more specialized should be created as external providers.

 #### Native Providers